JasjitBansia/Discord-Upload-Limit-Bypasser/README.md

 # Discord Upload Limit Bypasser (who the hell thinks 10 mb is enough)

-This script allows for video sizes upto 200 mb.
+This script allows for video sizes upto 200 mb using catbox host and 5 gb using fileditch host.
 In addition, it makes it possible to run AV1 encoded videos through the discord media player (second L by discord)

 Note: To use the fileditch host option, cURL needs to be installed